 Advance care directives

-An advance care directive is sometimes known as a living will.
-It's something you create for yourself and involves documenting your preferences for future care.
+An advance care directive involves documenting your preferences for future care yourself.
 It can include your values, life goals and preferred outcomes, and directions about care and treatments.
 You can also formally appoint a substitute decision-maker in an advance care directive.

 The process of creating an advance care directive and the names of the required documents varies between states and territories.